sukihab/python_WolrdHappiness/README.md

 2. Tableau Public

-This [link](https://public.tableau.com/app/profile/suki7003/viz/Suki-WorldHappinessAnalysis/Story1?publish=yes) will bring you to the storyboard presentation in Tableau.
+You may check out my [storyboard](https://public.tableau.com/app/profile/suki7003/viz/Suki-WorldHappinessAnalysis/Story1?publish=yes)  on Tableau.
 Please note that this storyboard only contains the analysis steps relevant to the final result.